-- Check roof pitch, area to be drained and rainfall rate to determine width of valley gutter. - Consider length of valley when choosing proprietary valley troughs (over 8m). - Ensure ground work provides adequate
+- Check roof pitch, area to be drained and rainfall rate to determine width of valley gutter. - Consider length of valley when choosing proprietary valley troughs (over 8m). - Ensure ground work provides adequate support for valley lining; make flush with top of rafter.

-- support for valley lining; make flush with top of rafter. - Do not place bitumen underlay beneath lead sheet valley. - Keep open gutter width 100mm-250mm (correct width to be determined by reference to Table 14 in BS 5534). - Keep roof design as simple as possible. - Avoid discharge of valleys onto roofing wherever possible, but where inevitable use a lead saddle. - Avoid direct contact with lead when using mortar; provide an fibre cement undercloak or tile slips. - Do not block tile laps with mortar to avoid water damming. - Mechanically fix all tile and slates adjacent to valleys.
+- Do not place bitumen underlay beneath a lead sheet valley. - Keep open gutter width 100mm-250mm (correct width to be determined by reference to Table 11 + 1214 in BS 5534). - Keep roof design as simple as possible. - Avoid discharge of valleys onto roofing wherever possible, but where inevitable use a lead saddle. - Avoid direct contact with lead when using mortar; provide ana fibre cement undercloak or tile slips. - Do not block tile laps with mortar to avoid water damming. - Where fibre glass valleys are used, only products supported by a third party product approval will be acceptable and the installation and support of the fibre glass valley unit; must follow the manufacturers guidance - Mechanically fix all tile and slates adjacent to valleys.

-7.9.7.4 Ridge (in accordance with BS 5534 and BS 8000-6)
+7.9.7.4 Ridge